WebAhead/master-reference/curriculum-planning/style-guide.md

 - a link to the week's LO's
 - a description of the aims of the app
 - technical requirements
-- usability requirements in the form of User Stories
+- usability requirements in the form of user stories for weeks 1-4.
+Md should state that students create their own user stories weeks 5-8.

 ### Week research-afternoon.md
 research-afternoon.md should include: